blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 An **edge-weighted graph** is a graph where the edges have associated weights or costs.
 Edge-weighted graphs can be represented with adjacency lists containing edge objects which contain the two vertices, one of which is the index of the adjacency list, as well as the weight for that edge.

 A **spanning tree** is a connected subgraph with no cycles that includes all of the vertices in the graph.
-A **minimum spanning tree** (MST) is a spanning tree whose weight --- the sum of all of its edges' weights --- is no larger than the weight of any other spanning tree for that graph.
+A **minimum spanning tree** (MST) is a spanning tree whose weight---the sum of all of its edges' weights---is no larger than the weight of any other spanning tree for that graph.

 Adding an edge to a tree creates a cycle and removing an edge from a tree breaks it into two separate subtrees.
 Knowing this, a **cut** of a graph is a partition of its vertices into two nonempty disjoint sets, connected by a **crossing edge**.